LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 predicate.

-Deterministic unit tests are currently not available when using Lean Prolog or Quintus Prolog as backend compilers do the lack of a required built-in support that cannot be sensibly defined in Prolog.
+Deterministic unit tests are currently not available when using Lean Prolog or Quintus Prolog as these backend compilers lack required built-in support that cannot be sensibly defined in Prolog.

-Code coverage is only available when testing Logtalk code.
-But Prolog modules can often be compiled as Logtalk objects and plain Prolog code may be wrapped in a Logtalk object by either using `include/1` directives or the `object_wrapper_hook` provided by the `hook_objects` library.
-These workarounds may thus allow generating code coverage data also for Prolog code by defining tests that use the `<</2` debugging control construct to call the Prolog predicates.

 Other notes